DataLinx/eclipsephp-app/docs/core-concepts/settings.md

 For **plugin-level settings**, the following should be used:
 * Your service provider should extend our `Eclipse\Common\Foundation\Providers\PackageServiceProvider` class.
 * Your package definition should include a call to the `hasSettings()` method, so that the plugin's settings and settings migrations are auto-discovered.
+* If you want to include the settings page in the default Eclipse Settings cluster to have all settings in one place, add the `getCluster()` method and return our cluster class (see below).
+You can also use any other cluster.

 E.g.: